(47)

-Refrigerated containers, superfreezers and insulated containers are special containers that are used for temperature-controlled transport and storage of sensitive goods.
-Whether it's food, pharmaceuticals or events — our refrigerated containers offer precise temperature control, maximum energy efficiency and flexible sizes.
-Buy the right refrigerated container now and have it delivered ready for use.
+Refrigerated containers, superfreezers and insulated containers are specialized units for storing and transporting sensitive goods.
+Whether for Pharmaceuticals, food or events — our containers offer precise temperature control with high energy efficiency and are available in various sizes.

 1. Keep your distance